prathamsatani/KrishiMitra-Server/ReadMe.txt

 ---------------------------------------------------------------------------

 1) Clone the repository or download the project files to the local machine.
-   Skip this step is the files are already present in the local machine.
+   You can skip this step because the files are already on the local machine.
    Run the following command to do so:

 	git clone -b master https://github.com/prathamsatani/KrishiMitra-Server.git